-Dr. Russell Standish and I have been working on Minsky now for almost two years now--ever since we received the $125K from INET's Spring 2011 grant round: Russell as builder (coding in C++ and Tcl/Tk) and me as architect (playing with each release, spotting bugs and suggesting features).
+Dr. Russell Standish and I have been working on Minsky now for almost two years now--first using a $125K from INET's Spring 2011 grant round and then another $80K from a successful Kickstarter campaign: Russell as builder (coding in C++ and Tcl/Tk) and me as architect (playing with each release, spotting bugs and suggesting features).
 It's been a part-time endeavor: Russell, as a contract programmer, has to keep more than one iron in the fire, while I have a fair few balls in the air myself.
-Russell has put in about 2000 hours of coding over that time, and we still have funds to support about another 250 hours after the successful Kickstarter campaign earlier this year.
+Russell has put in about 2000 hours of coding over that time.

 There is still only a rudimentary and incomplete Help file (did I say I had too many balls in the air?), so to make up for it I've recorded the following set of 15 videos that cover most of the features of the program.
 They're all up on YouTube (where the number is the series changes from 8 to 11 to 15...), but here they are for easy reference, with some notes about what each video covers.
 All the Minsky (mky) files used in the presentations are in this Zip file.